angelmtenor/DL-potential-dishes/README.md

     pip install -r requirements.txt
     ```

     To install tensorflow with GPU support, follow the instructions of this guide: [Install TensorFlow GPU](https://www.tensorflow.org/install/pip#install_cuda_with_apt).
-Tested on both, pure Ubuntu 22 and Ubuntu 22 on WSL (Windows 11)

 4. Run the main script:
     ```
     python potential_dishes.py
     ```

+    Tested on both, pure Ubuntu 22 with no GPU and Ubuntu 22 with RTX 2080 on WSL (Windows 11), with similar performance and training time (small dataset with training time ~15s)

 ### Optional:
 * Change constants `SOURCE_FILE, DATA_FILE, DATA_DIR, CLASSES` on top of the main script to use another dataset with different dishes (2 classes only)